Zac-HD/hypofuzz/CONTRIBUTING.md

 ## Contributor License Agreement

-HypoFuzz is licensed under [GNU Affero General Public License v3.0](https://choosealicense.com/licenses/agpl-3.0/).
+HypoFuzz is distributed under a custom license, which permits non-commercial use for free but requires commercial users to hold a separate written commercial license agreement.
-In order to allow flexibility for future relicensing, we require all contributors to agree to the CLA, and add their name to the authors list below.
+(Contact sales@hypofuzz.com or visit hypofuzz.com/pricing if you need one of those) We therefore require all contributors to agree to the CLA, and add their name to the authors list below.

 <details>
   <summary>Full text of the Contributor License Agreement</summary>